 - Additional resource potential exists in the Ivana area - 25km anomaly with near-surface uranium mineralization within unconsolidated sediments

 On March 5, 2018 Blue Sky reported the first resource estimate for the Ivana deposit, as shown in Table 1 below.
-Results from ongoing metallurgical studies and preliminary beneficiation studies are expected by the end of the first quarter.
+Preliminary beneficiation test results were positive, (see News Release) and additional metallurgical work is underway.
 This data will contribute to a Preliminary Economic Assessment (PEA) for the Ivana deposit, which is expected to be completed before the end of the year.

 The arcuate (“C”) shape of the Ivana deposit (see Figure 1 below) is believed to represent a preserved sector of a regional mineralized redox-front, which often include more than one deposit.
 Therefore, follow-up drilling programs will test for lateral extensions to the currently defined deposit, as well as previously recognized local targets identified by airborne and hand-held radiometric surveys and geological modeling.